 In Montreal’s start-up community, Robinson found a cache of real-world applications for her skills and knowledge.
-Over the past 10 years, she became an experienced text analytics pro, working at text analytics companies to analyze vast quantities of previously untapped data and integrate text analytics technologies into some of their biggest client projects.
+Over the past 10 years, she became an experienced customer data analysis and text analytics pro, working at text analytics companies to analyze vast quantities of previously untapped data and integrate text analytics technologies into some of their biggest client projects.
 Currently Keatext’s head information scientist, Robinson guides clients in every industry on how to apply AI-powered text analytics tools within their own organizations, whether their goals are to quickly solve customers’ problems, improve products and services, increase employee satisfaction or support more effective business growth strategies.

 Q: Why focus your career in information sciences on text analytics?